-14 Fixed asset investments
+15 Fixed asset investments

 Total

 Historical cost: At 31 August £

+2022 1

+At 31 August

 2021 1

-At 31 August 2020 1

-NOTES TO THE FINANCIAL STATEMENTS (CONTINUED) FOR THE YEAR ENDED 31 AUGUST 2021

-Fixed asset investments

-Holdings of more than 20%

-The company holds more than 20% of the share capital of the following companies:

-Company Country of registration or Shares held incorporation Class Subsidiary undertakings Hatton School Limited England & Wales Ordinary 100

-The aggregate amount of capital and reserves and the results of these undertakings for the last relevant financial year were as follows:
+15 Fixed asset investments (Continued) Holdings of more than 20% The company holds more that n 20% of the share capital of the following companies : · Company Country of registration or incorporation Shares h eld - Class % Subsidiary undertakings Hatton School Limited England & Wales Ordinary 100 The aggregate amount of cap relevant financial year were a ital and reserves and the results s follows: of these undertaking is for the last Capital and reserves Profit/(loss) for the year Principal activities £'000 £'000

-Capital and reserves Profit/(loss) for the year Principal activities £'000 £'000 Hatton School Limited Hire of sports and business facilities and sale of uniform - -
+Hatton School Limited Hire of sports and business facilities and sale of uniform -

 The investment is shown in the balance sheet at cost.
-The Trustees have not prepared group accounts as they are of the opinion that the results of the subsidiary are not material to an understanding of the Academy Trust's financial statements in accordance with S402 (2) of Companies Act 2006 and 19(1)(a) of the Charities (Accounts and Reports) Regulations 2008.
+The Trustees have not prepared group accounts as they are of the opinion that the results of the subsidiary are not material to an understanding of the Academy Trust's financial statements in accordance with S402(2) of Companies Act 2006 and 19(1)(a) of the Charities (Accounts and Reports) Regulations 2008.

-The audit report for Hatton School Limited for the year ended 31st August 2021 is unmodified.
+The audit report for Hatton School Limited for the year ended 31st August 2022 is unmodified.

-Stocks
+16 Stocks

-2021 2020

-£'000 £'000
+2022 £'000 2021 £'000

-School uniform 3 5
+School uniform 5 3

-Catering stock 5 6
+Catering stock 6 5

-8 11
+11 8

-NOTES TO THE FINANCIAL STATEMENTS (CONTINUED) FOR THE YEAR ENDED 31 AUGUST 2021
+NOTES TO THE FINANCIAL STATEMENTS (CONTINUED) FOR THE YEAR ENDED 31 AUGUST 2022